Know Before You Buy

-If you install a new solar-plus energy storage system, not only will you see savings on your monthly electric bill, you can save even more on our Time-of-Use (TOU) rate.
+If you install a new solar-plus-battery storage system, not only will you see savings on your monthly electric bill, you can save even more on our Time-of-Use (TOU) rate.

 On-peak times are only in effect Monday through Friday.
 Off-peak times are in effect all day Saturday, Sunday and the following holidays: New Year’s Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving and Christmas Day.

 When the holiday falls on Saturday, Friday will be observed as the holiday; when the holiday falls on Sunday, Monday will be observed as the holiday.

 Qualifying systems may take advantage of the cooperative's purchased power rider described in our rates as (Rider RQF).